nforgeio/neonKUBE/Images/neon-registry-cache/README.md

-This base image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache for a neonCLUSTER.
+This base image derives from the offical [registry](https://hub.docker.com/_/registry/) and is intended to operate as a pull-thru registry cache for a neonHIVE.

 # Image Tags